legendarycode3/vending-machine-smart-contract/README.md

 * ****`VendingMachine.t.sol`**** is the testing file responsible for validating the behavior and reliability of the smart contract. </br>
 Built using Foundry's testing framework, this file contains a comprehensive suite of automated tests designed to simulate real-world interactions with the vending machine and verify that every function behaves correctly under both normal and abnormal conditions. </br>
-Testing is essential because smart contracts become immutable after deployment, making bug prevention a critical development requirement.
+Testing is essential because smart contracts become immutable after deployment, making bug prevention a critical development requirement. </br>

+Purpose: </br>